btclaw/btclaw-miner/docs/PROTOCOL.md

 The barrier IS the value.
 Bitcoin was meant to be run by node operators, not website clickers.
 If you're not willing to dedicate 850 GB to Bitcoin, you're not the target audience.

 **Q: Can someone build a web minter?**
-No. The full node proof requires reading raw bytes from local `blk*.dat` files at random offsets determined by the latest block hash.
-No public API provides this data in the required format within the 15-second window.
+No. The full node proof requires reading raw bytes from Bitcoin block files at random offsets determined by the latest block hash.
+The complete proof is embedded on-chain and independently verified by the Indexer — any fabricated proof will fail recomputation.

 **Q: Can someone fake a mint?**
-No. The Indexer validates 7 rules including dual-layer hash interlock, identity binding (pk must match signing key), proof uniqueness, and fee payment.
-Forging any single element breaks the chain.
+No. The Indexer independently recomputes the full two-round proof from on-chain data using its own Bitcoin Core RPC.
+Forging a valid proof without access to authentic raw block data is computationally infeasible — it would require replicating Bitcoin's block-level data integrity.
+Additionally, the Indexer validates 7 rules including dual-layer hash interlock, identity binding (pk must match signing key), proof uniqueness, and fee payment.

+**Q: Can someone use a remote RPC instead of running their own node?**
+Technically, the protocol verifies access to raw block data, not physical disk locality.
+An attacker with paid RPC access to a full archive node could theoretically construct a valid proof.
+However, this means they are using full-node-equivalent data capabilities — the security guarantee is that minting requires verifiable access to raw Bitcoin block data, not merely key ownership or transaction construction ability.

 **Q: Is there a premine or team allocation?**
 No. Zero premine.
 The protocol fee address receives 5,000 sats per mint — that's it.
 All 21,000,000 NXS are distributed through fair minting.